Marybeth Mullaney

 Fighting for the Rights of Employees

 Marybeth Mullaney graduated from the University of South Carolina School of Law in 1993.
 She is admitted to practice law in the State of South Carolina and in the State of New York.
 She started her legal career working as a public defender in New York City with the Legal Aid Society.
 In 2007, she began working as an Assistant Public Defender with the Ninth Circuit Public Defender’s Office in Charleston, SC.
 In that position, she was named Statewide Public Defender of the Year in 2009.
-In 2011, she opened her own practice in Mt.
-Pleasant, SC with a focus on employment law.
+In 2011, she opened her own practice in Charleston, SC with a focus on employment law.
 Marybeth represents primarily plaintiffs in employment discrimination cases, wage and hour litigation and civil rights.

 Education: